marizmelo/llm-cli/docs/cli/multi-provider-usage.md

 ## Authentication

+For detailed authentication setup instructions, see the [Authentication documentation](./authentication.md).

 When you start the CLI, you'll be prompted to choose your authentication method:

 1. **Login with Google** - For Google services